 1. Nails breaking too easily

-Fed up of painting your nails and having one snap straight away?
+Fed up with painting your nails and having one snap straight away?
 Avoid quick dry nail polish as this dries out your nails and causes them to break easily.
-You can also use nail strengthener to keep your nails in top condition.
+You can also use a nail strengthener to keep your nails in top condition.

 2. The colour chips

 After painting your nails, it often feels like you can’t do anything for fear of chipping them.
 Everyday tasks, such as washing the dishes, can spoil all the hard work.
 So look out for long-lasting top coats and apply every few days as a preventative measure, rather than waiting for nails to chip before fixing them.

 3. Discolouration of the nails